TheDilenic/ProjectAltair/README.md

 Mechanical:
 - Create a base frame
    - Maybe out of a plastic box?
 If I can't use school aluminium ✅
-     - Using a random plastic box
+     - Using a random plastic box✅
 - Make a electronics layer to slot into the frame,
     - Can drill holes and other stuff for electronic connections
     - Makes it easier to switch out
     - Easy & neater wiring
 - CAD a motor holder (L-Brackets) for my torquenado motors ✅
-    - Fix onto frame using zipties (for now)
+    - Fix onto frame using zipties (for now)✅
-- Print motor split L-brackets
+- Print motor split L-brackets✅
-- Design/find wheels that can fit nicely on my motors
+- Design/find wheels that can fit nicely on my motors✅
-- Get 4 auxiliary wheels
+- Get 4 auxiliary wheels ✅